 The source of all power in a steam car is the heat produced in the burner.
 A good burner kept in perfect condition is the first essential in a steam-propelled machine.
-If your car "does not steam well" look at once for the trouble in your fire.
+If your car "does not steam well" look at once for the trouble in your firecrankpins, the main journals, and the eccentrics, seldom need occur in the automatic valve, in the vaporizing tube, in the burner nozzle, or in the main burner valve.
+Wherever it occurs, it must be found and removed.